weswu8/bloblib/README.md

 ## Features and Updates:

+### Bump the version to v1.0.0

+* Optimize performance for large content uploads and downloads
+* Optimize performance for multiple files concurrently download/upload

 ### New features since v0.0.4 :

 * upload and down with multiple threads, more faster and stable.
-* Page blob is full supported.
+* Page blob is fully supported.

 ### New features since v0.0.3 :